revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 ---

-6. Design the angular app with the following criteria
+6.Design the angular app with the following criteria
     - Get the `name` and `age` from the user
     - If entered `age`is greater than 60, print their `name` then say "is a senior citizen"
     - Else, their `name` then say "is not a senior citizen"